Last Embrace: Production

+Development and writing

-Demme recalled "There were some people who had liked Citizens Band, some producer who knew it, so they sent Last Embrace to me and I loved the idea of doing a film that had the potential of being an Alfred Hitchcock-style thriller.
+Jonathan Demme recalled "There were some people who had liked Citizens Band, some producer who knew it, so they sent Last Embrace to me and I loved the idea of doing a film that had the potential of being an Alfred Hitchcock-style thriller.
 By that I mean that kind of Hitchcockian sense of suspense and complexity of character, as well as narrative."

 Demme was also attracted by the chance "to reveal something extraordinary about history" - namely organised corruption such as prostitution run by people within the Jewish church.
 Demme felt it that if Roy Scheider played the lead "it would be great.
 I had liked him a lot in some of his previous movies and thought that he could be the Bogart of the 1980s."

 Demme said "It was a flawed script, and we tried very hard to fix it.
 More than anything the experience helped me realize: don't go into a movie unless you believe in the script, because if you don't believe it, how can anyone else believe it?"

+Filming

+Principal photography took place on-location in New York City and at Niagara Falls.
+Because shooting coincided with the height of the tourist season, the production was limited to filming between 3:00am to 8:30am in the tunnels around the Falls.
+Additional interiors were filmed at the Metro-Goldwyn-Mayer studios in Hollywood.